 March, April & May – Short afternoon showers are usual during the long rains, which typically break in late March.
 April is the wettest month, and driving on deteriorating roads can be challenging.
 Temperatures in the latter part of the day are around 32°C/90°F.

 Samburu is located 355km/220mi north of Nairobi.
 Self-drive to the reserve is an easy option and the driving time is about six hours.

 Driving from Nakuru NP is also an option.
 The distance is about 300km/190mi and the driving time is roughly five and a half hours.

 Safari-goers flying from Europe or North America to Kenya usually arrive at Nairobi – it’s the largest hub for most transport (including flights) in the region.
 The main airport is Jomo Kenyatta International Airport (NBO), which is located 15km/9mi southeast of Nairobi.
 Kenya’s second international airport is Moi International Airport (MBA), which is 9km/6mi west of Mombasa.

-In our opinion, Samburu can be considered a very safe destination.
+In our opinion, Samburu considered a very safe destination.
 In general, crime issues that exist in urban areas do not affect any of the developed parks or reserves in Kenya.
 Visitors traveling independently should exercise caution in cities and towns between parks.
 For more information, read ‘Cities and Other Urban Areas: Safety Precautions’ below.